Updated: Jul 31

 The “About” page on an interior designer’s website is a great place to begin getting to know them.
 This page should give you a glimpse into their priorities and their philosophy.
 Next read what their clients say about them.
 Can you find examples where the interior designer solved a problem, communicated well, made decisions in the best interest of the client and delighted them through the design experience?
 Look for a page on their website that explains the process of working with them.
 It is a good indicator of how they communicate and manage your expectations.
 Lastly, speak to them.
 Most designers know the projects that are a good fit for their services and will be able to explain how those services will work for you.

 I hope this post took some of the mystery out of working with an interior designer.
-If you are interested in learning more about me and my services, I invite you to take a look at my website and schedule a Complimentary Discovery Call with me.
+If you are interested in learning more about me and my services, I invite you to take a look at my website and click here to schedule a Complimentary Discovery Call with me.

 Owner | Principal Designer